CSE12-W21-Assignments/cse12-wi21-pa7-BST-starter/README.md

 ##### `dateTree`

 A BST that uses the file date in a different format (format: yyyy/mm/dd) as the key and a list of FileData as the value.
-This list should keep track of the frames in the order that they arrive in.
+This list should keep track of the files in the order that they arrive in.

 ![](https://i.imgur.com/hlOvqBl.png)